A Corgipoo is a mix between a Pembroke Welsh Corgi and Miniature, Toy or Standard Poodle.

 |Color Variations||White, Black and White, Black, Brown, Sable, Red and Cream

 Though Corgipoo puppies may all look similar; they will develop their own unique characteristics and slight appearance variations.

-To purchase one of these bouncing balls of fluff you can expect to pay anywhere from $380 to $850 for a Corgi Poodle Mix puppy.
+To purchase one of these fluffy dogs you can expect to pay anywhere from $380 to $850 for a Corgi Poodle Mix puppy.

 The price will depend on if one or both parents are purebred dogs with pedigree and health tests.

 There is no standard litter size as it depends on which breed is the sire or dam.